 The National Register of Historic Places contains a wide range of historic property types, reflecting the diversity of the nation's history and culture.
 Buildings, structures, and sites; groups of buildings, structures or sites forming historic districts; landscapes; and individual objects are all included in the Register if they meet the criteria specified in the National Register's Criteria for Evaluation (36 CFR 60.4).
 Such properties reflect many kinds of significance in architecture, history, archeology, engineering, and culture.

 Finally, the ACHP has established a staff team to implement the Action Plan.
-The team includes Valerie Hauser, Wm.
-Dancing Feather, and Ira Matt.
+The team includes Ira Matt, Wm.
+Dancing Feather, and Jamie Lee Marks.
 Questions or requests may be sent to email@example.com or directed to any of the staff team members.
 Staff contact information.

 Cultural Landscape Resources